IqbalSHD/Portfolio/README.md

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ## Work Experience
+**1. Web Designer and Postmaster Admin At Ministry of Health headquarters, Presint 1, Putrajayabn8. (_SEP 2024 – Currently_)**
+- Designed and developed several new website layouts to replace outdated designs, ensuring modern functionality and user experience.
+- Managed and maintained the Postmaster system, blasting critical emails to government entities, agencies, and institutions.

-**1. Internship Student At Kulim Technology Park Corporation SDN BHD, Kulim, Kedah. (_Degree - 2024_)**
+**1. Internship Student(Degree) At Kulim Technology Park Corporation SDN BHD, Kulim, Kedah. (_MAR 2024 – JUN 2024_)**
 - Developed a WordPress website for Kulim Golf & Country Resort.
-- Updated e-procurement website to a new .NET version.
+- Updated the e-procurement website to a new .NET version.

-**2. Internship Student At Pejabat Daerah & Tanah, Alor Setar, Kedah. (_Diploma - 2020_)**
+**2. Internship Student(Diploma) At Pejabat Daerah & Tanah, Alor Setar, Kedah. (_OCT 2020 – DEC 2024_)**
 - Developed a system (Sistem Penyimpanan Barang) for managing office items and assets using Java with NetBeans.
 - Implemented features such as login/logout for administrators, calculating asset values monthly and yearly
-- Performing CRUD operations (create, read, update, delete) along with search functionality.
+- Performing CRUD operations (create, read, update, delete) and search functionality.
 - Utilized XAMPP with MySQL for database management.
 - Created posters and a corporate video.